Coping With Chronic Pain

 Part of what makes chronic pain such a challenging condition is its unrelenting nature.
 You might be able to gain some short-term relief from medication, but our bodies (and brains) struggle to adapt to the unwelcome sensation of pain.

-It doesn’t dull over time, and your body cannot compensate for the pain.
+It does not dull over time, and your body cannot compensate for the pain.
 It is here to stay.
 At times, it feels like it is worsening.

 Instead, turn your sights towards coping.
-You cannot change your pain, but you can change the way you deal with it.
+You cannot change your pain, but you can change the way you deal with chronic pain – both mentally and physically.
+Below are eight different ways you can go about coping with chronic pain.

 Unfortunately, one of the most difficult coping skills is the first one you should commit to: acceptance.
 People often throw around the word without a good understanding of what acceptance is all about.